secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 - Update the utm_campaign field using the following format: Campaign Tag, with no spaces, capitalization, underscores, or special characters.

 ##### Step 4: Activate Marketo smart campaign(s)
 * If this is a `Vendor Arranged Meeting` or `Executive Roundtable`, skip this step.
 The campaign and interesting moments will be run as a batch campaign after the list is loaded.
+* If this is `Self-Service with Promotion` follow the below activation instructions:
+     * Click the `Smart Campaigns` folder
+     * Select the `00 - Processing - No Shows / Attendees` smart campaign
+     * The correct program should automatically apply when cloned, so *you don't need to do anything here.* However, you can confirm that the campaign tag appears on in the Smart List and Flow.
+If the name of the template appears anywhere, replace it with the campaign tag.
+     * Click to the `Schedule` tab and click `Activate`
+     * Select the `01a Registration Flow` smart campaign
+     * The correct program should automatically apply when cloned, so *you don't need to do anything here.* However, you can confirm that the campaign tag appears on in the Smart List and Flow.
+If the name of the template appears anywhere, replace it with the campaign tag.
+     * Click to the `Schedule` tab and click `Activate`
+* For all other campaign types, follow the below activation instructions:
      * Click the "Smart Campaigns" folder
      * Select the `Interesting Moments` smart campaign.
      * The correct program should automatically apply when cloned, so *you don't need to do anything here.* However, you can confirm that the campaign tag appears on in the Smart List and Flow.
 If the name of the template appears anywhere, replace it with the campaign tag.
      * Click to the "Schedule" tab and click `Activate`.